Before you begin

 Automatic indexing with Doctrine events

-Every time data is inserted, updated, or deleted using Doctrine, your Algolia index will stay in sync.
+Every time data is inserted, updated, or deleted using Doctrine, your Algolia index stays in sync.

-You can unsubscribe from all events by passing an empty array.
+To unsubscribe from all three events, set doctrineSubscribedEvents to an empty array.

 YAML

-Because Algolia relies on the PropertyAccess component you can pass a method name, a class property name or even a nested key in an property array.
+Because Algolia relies on the PropertyAccess component you can pass a method name, a class property name, or a nested key in a property array.

 The property must evaluate to true to index the entity and false to bypass indexing.